David Showell: Second World War service

 After graduating from Prospect Park High in 1943, Showell joined the U.S. Army.
-During his time in the Army, he attended flight school where he became a member of the Tuskegee Airmen, a unit of black Army Air Corps pilots during World War II.
+During his time in the Army, he attended flight school where he became a member of the Tuskegee Airmen, a unit of black United States Army Air Force pilots during World War II.
 Showell first experienced significant racial discrimination when he joined the military, where he and his fellow airmen were rarely called into action because of the color of their skin.
 Showell was discharged from the U.S. Army in October 1945.